kushal9897/image-storage-app/README.md

 # Image Storage App Deployment with Terraform & Docker

-This project sets up an image storage application that uploads images to an AWS S3 bucket.
-The infrastructure is provisioned using Terraform, and the application is containerized using **Docker**.
+This project sets up an image storage application that uploads images to an **AWS S3 bucket**.
+The infrastructure is provisioned using **Terraform**, and the application is containerized using **Docker**.

 ## 🚀 Project Overview
 - **Application**: `server.js` (Node.js app for image uploads)